fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 {% include alert.html class='danger' title='Weekly Reflection' text="
 - For your [weekly reflection](weekly-reflections) this week, outline what YOU see as the biggest advantages and disadvantages of community archives?
 Does the long history of the archive(s) in general (mostly not addressed in the articles for this week) give us any insight into how to or how not to cultivate community archives?
+Do they solve more problems than they create?
 "%}